 - David Caruso.
 David is a renowned expert with an excellent understanding of emotional intelligence.
 He has been helpful and easy to talk to.

-- Denise Shull (consultant to ‘Billions’ on Showtime and model for character Wendy Rhoades).
-Wendy pointed out what was obvious once stated, about the biggest motivators that drives the behavior of stock brokers and hedge fund traders that shone the light in many other professions I am looking at.
+- Denise Shull (consultant to ‘Billions’ on Showtime and the role model for character Wendy Rhoades).
+Denise pointed out what was obvious once stated, about the biggest motivators that drives the behavior of stock brokers and hedge fund traders that shone the light in many other professions I studied.

-- Perry Marshall.
-Here is a man who saw the obvious but had a very different take on the Pareto Principle, helping illustrate how it is useful in all walks of life if you want to work smartly on the significant few things and ignore the trivial many.
+- Perry Marshall is a man who saw the obvious but had a very different take on the Pareto Principle, helping illustrate how it is useful in all walks of life if you want to work smartly on the significant few things and ignore the trivial many.

 – Ram V. Iyer